Frvetz/FS22_RealisticDamageSystem/README.md

 - bug with FS22 normal-damage-system fixed (too much normal-damage)
 - bug with FS22_A-ProductionRevamp fixed (text did not show correctly)
 - but with FS22_PowerTools fixed (text did not show correctly)
-- but with silos fixed (text did not show correctly)
 - bug with every other mod that shows a optionDialog fixed(text did not show correctly)

 ### Changelog Version 0.9.0.3: